 Efficiency on the Budapest Stock Exchange : Applicability of the BUX index in CAPM equations

 Kárpáti, Dániel (2014) Efficiency on the Budapest Stock Exchange : Applicability of the BUX index in CAPM equations.
-BA/BSc szakdolgozat, BCE Gazdálkodástudományi Kar, Befektetések és Vállalati Pénzügy Tanszék.
+BA/BSc thesis, BCE Gazdálkodástudományi Kar, Befektetések és Vállalati Pénzügy Tanszék.
 Szabadon elérhető változat / Unrestricted version: http://publikaciok.lib.uni-corvinus.hu/publikus/szd/Karpati_Daniel.pdf

 [img] PDF - Requires a PDF viewer such as GSview, Xpdf or Adobe Acrobat Reader